 Highams Residents’ Association have protected The Highams Estate for 70 years.

-The Highams Estate is located around The Highams Park in North East London.
+The Highams Estate is located in Highams Park, North East London.

 Neighbourhood Watch